More than half of US abortions now done with pills instead of surgery - NewsBreak

 The use of abortion pills has been rising since 2000 when the Food and Drug Administration approved mifepristone — the main drug used in medication abortions.

-The new increase “is not surprising, especially during COVID,“ said Dr. Marji Gold, a family medicine physician and abortion provider in New York City.
-She said patients seeking abortions at her clinic have long chosen the pills over the medical procedure.

 The pandemic prompted a rise in telemedicine and FDA action that allowed abortion pills to be mailed so patients could skip in-person visits to get them.
-Those changes could have contributed to the increase in use, said Guttmacher researcher Rachel Jones.Texas abortions dropped 60 percent after heartbeat law took effect
+Those changes could have contributed to the increase in use, said Guttmacher researcher Rachel Jones.Millions in tax dollars flow to anti-abortion centers around the country

 The FDA made the change permanent last December, meaning millions of women can get a prescription via an online consultation and receive the pills through the mail.
 That move led to stepped-up efforts by abortion opponents to seek additional restrictions on medication abortions through state legislatures.